lenra-io/docs/src/markdown/index.md

 ---
 title: Welcome to Lenra's documentation
 name: Home
-description: Create a cross-platform app that can scale automatically to follow your users growth.
+description: Create a cross-platform app that scales automatically to follow your users growth.
 icon: home
 ---